How to Optimize a Website for Digital Assistants

 It’s also worth mentioning that not all digital assistants function identically, just as individual search engines never functioned identically.
 Their similarities can be grouped as generalizations worth noting, but idiosyncrasies and unique characteristics will still keep them differentiated.

-Still, digital assistants rely on existing web search algorithms for certain types of queries—i.e., ones that can only be sufficiently answered by directing a user to a specific website.
+Still, the most popular digital assistants rely on artificial intelligence-driven algorithms for certain types of queries—i.e., ones that can only be sufficiently answered by directing a user to a specific website.
 For example, if you ask your digital assistant about a product that’s only offered by one e-commerce platform (however unlikely that scenario might be), you’ll likely be redirected to that website.
 It gets a little trickier if that product is offered on multiple platforms, especially if a mobile app is one of them, but if the key is to offer something unique that can only be found on your website—and can’t be summarized with a simple informational breakdown.

 Key Takeaways